 Why Diversifying your Acquisition Portfolio is Important?

 Thus, it is only natural that HubSpot is trying to find a way to generate new leads consistently, outside of these two channels.
-As Scott put it, “my team is trying to find a way to diversify from those two channels.”
+As Scott put it, “my sales team is trying to find a way to diversify from those two channels.”

-How is HubSpot Qualifying Its Users?
+How is HubSpot Qualifying Its Potential Customers?

 It is in fact that users nowadays prefer to self-serve and self-educate themselves.
 This is probably the reason why a 2015 Forrester report found that nearly 75% of B2B buyers say that they prefer to buy from a website than from a salesperson.
 The fact that users want to control their experience is also why PQLs have become significantly important for SaaS companies.